 The company's operating activities are largely independent with respect to variations in market interest rates.
-The Group's interest rate risk arises from long-term borrowings.
-As of 31 December 2023, 100% of borrowings were at variable interest rates.
-However, the company has not considered it necessary to hedge these interest rate fluctuations because the Group's external financing is not significant, consequently, it has not taken out hedging instruments during the financial years in question.
+The company's interest rate risk arises from long-term borrowings.
+As of 31 December 2024, 100% of borrowings were at variable interest rates.
+However, the company has not considered it necessary to hedge these interest rate fluctuations because the external financing is not significant, consequently, it has not taken out hedging instruments during the financial years in question.